TheMechanicalBeing/ChatroomFlask/README.md

 Commit 11: I Improved register route and integrated it to database.

 Commit 12: I improved login system, added logging in and logging out

+Commit 13: I added login requirements for some pages, because on some pages you need access.